shoehn/faas_workshop/Install Vagrant on a Silicon Mac.md

 vagrant plugin install vagrant-qemu
 ```

+More information on the plugin can be found in the repository: [qemu vagrant plugin on github](https://github.com/ppggff/vagrant-qemu).

 ### Option 2: Use VMware Fusion (Optional)

 You can use **VMware Fusion** as an alternative backend.
 It is available for free for personal use but is not open source.
 If you choose this option, follow these steps: